-- Rosacea feels extremely hot to the touch, and the sufferer’s face will often feel uncomfortably stuffy, even to the point of pain.
+- Feels extremely hot to the touch, and the sufferer’s face will often feel uncomfortably stuffy, even to the point of pain.

-- It flares up in ‘flushes’ which can wax and wane throughout the day, suddenly getting far worse at the drop of a hat.
+- Flares up in ‘flushes’ which can wax and wane throughout the day, suddenly getting far worse at the drop of a hat.

-- Rosacea can be also be accompanied by irregular skin texture in the form of shallow acne-like eruptions (specifically papules and pustules), often referred to as adult acne.
+- Can be also be accompanied by irregular skin texture in the form of shallow acne-like eruptions (specifically papules and pustules), often referred to as adult acne.

 What does eczema look/feel like?

 - Most common on areas of folds like elbows and backs of knees

 - Small raised red bumps

 - Will sting on application of many products, even water

 Though it shares a similar name to atopic dermatitis, seborrhoeic dermatitis has a big difference – it occurs in the oilier areas of the body.
 Think your face, check and back.
 It’s the least well known of the common causes of redness.
 Unlike eczema, it’s not a lack of lubricating oils, but rather an abundance of them that is the problem.
 This oil feeds the natural fungi that live on the skin, and can lead to their overproduction.
 These well-fed yeast produce fatty acids as waste, which trigger an inflammatory response in the skin.
 Seborrhoeic dermatitis is the cause behind dandruff.

 - Oily skin

 - Pink, patchy rash that is rough to the touch